jack-avery/rasbot/README.md

 # rasbot
 **Modular Python-based Twitch bot optimized for customizability and ease of use.**

-rasbot is a Python-based Twitch bot that runs on *your* Twitch account, and comes with a short list of modules to facilitate the creation of simple chat commands, such as a simple `keyboard` command that shows your keyboard.
+**rasbot** is a Python-based Twitch bot lets you see and modify everything going on behind the scenes.<br/>
+Comes with essentials for creating & modifying commands, as well as some common commands.<br/>
+Additionally comes with **modules** focused on the popular rhythm game **osu!** that facilitate the common `!np` and `!request` commands.<br/>

-rasbot also comes set up to allow users to easily create their own custom modules, where if you know how to code it in Python, it can run as a command for your Twitch bot, for example, the provided [np](https://github.com/raspy-on-osu/rasbot/blob/master/modules/np.py) module that reads from a file created by [osu!StreamCompanion](https://github.com/Piotrekol/StreamCompanion) and outputs 'now playing' information into the chat.
+If you know how to code it in Python, you can have it as a module for rasbot.

 Join our [official Discord server](https://discord.gg/qpyT4zx) to discuss rasbot development, including issues, ideas, and share modules.